Miserlou/Zappa/README.md

 * [flask-ask](https://github.com/johnwheeler/flask-ask) - A framework for building Amazon Alexa applications.
 Uses Zappa for deployments.
 * [zappa-file-widget](https://github.com/anush0247/zappa-file-widget) - A Django plugin for supporting binary file uploads in Django on Zappa.
 * [zops](https://github.com/bjinwright/zops) - Utilities for teams and continuous integrations using Zappa.
+* [cookiecutter-mobile-backend](https://github.com/narfman0/cookiecutter-mobile-backend/) - A `cookiecutter` Django project with Zappa and S3 uploads support.
+* [Zappa Docker Image](https://github.com/danielwhatmuff/zappa) - A Docker image for running Zappa locally, based on Lambda Docker.
+* [zappa-django-example](https://github.com/edgarroman/zappa-django-example) - A complete example for running Django on Zappa.

 ## Hacks

 Zappa goes quite far beyond what Lambda and API Gateway were ever intended to handle.
 As a result, there are quite a few hacks in here that allow it to work.
 Some of those include, but aren't limited to..

-* Using VTL to map body, headers, method, params and query strings into JSON, and then turning that into valid WSGI.
+* ~~~Using VTL to map body, headers, method, params and query strings into JSON, and then turning that into valid WSGI.~~~
-* Attaching response codes to response bodies, Base64 encoding the whole thing, using that as a regex to route the response code, decoding the body in VTL, and mapping the response body to that.
+* ~~~Attaching response codes to response bodies, Base64 encoding the whole thing, using that as a regex to route the response code, decoding the body in VTL, and mapping the response body to that.~~~
 * Packing and _Base58_ encoding multiple cookies into a single cookie because we can only map one kind.
-* Turning cookie-setting 301/302 responses into 200 responses with HTML redirects, because we have no way to set headers on redirects.
+* ~~~Turning cookie-setting 301/302 responses into 200 responses with HTML redirects, because we have no way to set headers on redirects.~~~

 ## Contributing